Inland Recycling Indicted

-Let the story be told that water releases dedicated to agriculture and the environment are the lifeblood of Colorado River downstream flows.
-Without those flows, communities from Travis County to the Matagorda Bay are in jeopardy.
+Water releases for downstream agriculture, communities, industry and the environment are the lifeblood of the lower river basin.
+Without those flows, livelihoods from Travis County to Matagorda Bay are in jeopardy.